- How long does it take to teach a dog to “leave it”?

 Start with a short walk in your neighborhood during a quiet time of day.
 The goal is to start building this skill in familiar environs with minimal distractions.

 Tell them to leave less valuable distractions.
 What constitutes a less valuable distraction will depend largely on what your dog responds to, but some examples are used napkins or empty fast food bags on the ground.
-From there, you can start asking them to leave more valuable things alone, such as bits of food.
+From there, you can start asking them to leave more valuable things, such as bits of food.

 For dogs who need to learn “leave it” to ignore passersby, you’re going to build in a similar way.
 Start by asking them to ignore pedestrians.